Become an Ally

-The NBA strongly endorses capital investments and other partnerships with minority-owned banks.
-Specifically, the NBA encourages allies in the fight against racial and economic injustice to consider the following priorities that would broadly benefit Black-owned banks and the communities they serve:
+The NBA strongly endorses capital investments and other partnerships with minority owned and operated banks.
+Specifically, the NBA encourages allies in the fight against racial and economic injustice to consider the following priorities that would broadly benefit minority owned and operated banks and the communities they serve

 There are three major types of equity investments that help minority banks.
 Stock investments with the terms covered by investment agreements that provide maximum financial flexibility for minority banks are one.
 Another great equity investments are mission-driven grants.
 These grants can strengthen banks' capital and loan loss reserves and enable minority owned banks to increase their lending to small businesses, nonprofits, and individuals.
 They can also help banks make critical investments in technology infrastructure and provide additional financial education and technical assistance.
 All in all, equity funds that are focused on minority banks, MDIs, and CDFIs can help these financial institutions flourish.